develop-me/bootcamp--week-09-10--react/challenges/01-one-way-data-flow/02-passing-data-up/README.md

 All of the following challenges will require more than one component.
 You may want to create a directory per challenge.

-1) Create a component `<Button>` which uses Hooks to keep track of how many times it's been clicked (it doesn't need to display it anywhere).
+1) Create a component `<Button>` which keeps track of how many times it's been clicked (it doesn't need to display it anywhere).
 It should have a `handleUpdate` prop which accepts a function.
 Whenever the value of the `<Button>` changes it should also call the `handleUpdate` function and pass it the current value.
 Use the `<Button>` as follows and check that it logs the value to the console each time the button is clicked.

     ```js
     <Button handleUpdate={ console.log } />
     ```

-2) Create a component `<Form>` which uses Hooks to keep track of a `name` and `email` value from `<input>` elements.
+2) Create a component `<Form>` which keeps track of a `name` and `email` value from `<input>` elements.
 It should have a `handleSubmit` prop which takes a function.
 The form should also have a submit button.
-When the form is submitted it should pass up an object containing both the `name` and `email` values:
+When the form is submitted it should clear the `<input>`s and pass up an object containing both the `name` and `email` values:

     ```js
     {